KimGraatrud/FYS-STK4155-Projects/Project_1/README.md

 # FYS-STK4155 Project 1

 This is the repo contains all the code used to generate the results for our report.

+`A Comparison of Linear Regression Techniques as Applied to Runge’s Function`

+Where we use and compare different linear regression techniques to study Runge’s function.

 ## Structure